 Reverse Logistics Costs

 Reverse logistics costs deal with the expenditure of product returns.
-Most of the eCommerce businesses offer free returns within a specific time.
+Most of eCommerce businesses offer free returns within a specific time.
 A consumer may offer the returned product in packaging intact or not, but the eCommerce firm has to facilitate a return along with packaging to ensure safe delivery back to the warehouse.
 The entire return process cost can be quite high, as you will have to bear double expenses.

 Apart from fuel, labour, returns, software, and equipment, many unexpected costs account for the rest of the last mile costs.
 These expenses can include replacement costs, idling costs, rescheduling costs, maintenance costs, storage costs, and many more.
 They may be directly associated with the last mile delivery phase or are external factors with indirect impact.